blosinski/AppleWalletUI/README.md

 # AppleWalletUI

 I use Apple Wallet for almost every purchase and I wanted to create a similar UI to the current Apple Wallet.
-I changed a few things compared to the original such as colors, UI, and gradient backgrounds.
+I created a replica of Apple Wallet using SwiftUI, I changed a few things compared to the original such as colors, UI, and gradient backgrounds.